 Support: Phone & email

-Best for Small businesses who want to attract more investors
+Small businesses who want to attract more investors

-+ Easy to learn and use
++ Excellent customer support services+ Easy to learn and use

 + Ability to create your subsections, making the database personal and extra functional

-Cons - No email integration and somewhat limited reporting options
+- No email integration and somewhat limited reporting options

 - Fewer CRM tools than competing products

-Integrations Badger Maps, Mailchimp, Google Calendar, AgileForms, Simplii.
+Badger Maps, Mailchimp, Google Calendar, AgileForms, Simplii.

-Pricing model* $15 per mo/user
+$15 per mo/user

 Our experience with Less Annoying CRM (LACRM) affirmed that it is a remarkably user-friendly CRM solution tailored for small businesses aiming to draw more investors.
 Living up to its name and fundamental mission, this software is ideal for businesses that need a minimalistic, straightforward feature set.
 LACRM offers a single subscription tier unlocking all features, devoid of hidden charges or complicated contracts.
 Designed with small teams in mind, LACRM also provides personalized interactions with larger teams for accessing advanced features.